Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Introduction

 This article is organized by the following structure.
 In Sec.~\ref{sec:preliminaries}, we provide a gentle introduction to the two descriptions of a dynamical system: the description of a finite-dimensional, but possibly nonlinear dynamics in the physical space, and the Koopman description of an infinite-dimensional, but linear dynamics of the observables.
 For completeness, we include a self-contained introduction and review of the Mori--Zwanzig formalism in Sec.~\ref{sec:MZ}.
-Our aim is to covers the necessary intuition of understanding the Mori--Zwanzig theory in Sec.~\ref{sec:intuitiveDerivation} and to present the main result, the Generalized Langevin Equations (GLE) in Sec.~\ref{sec:GLE}.
-We provide a geometric interpretation of GLE in Sec.~\ref{sec:geometry} and a discussion on different projection operators in Sec.~\ref{sec:projectionOperator}, followed by the equations describing the projected image and correlation matrices in Sec.~\ref{sec:CE+OP} and the self-consistent generalized Fluctuation-Dissipation relationship in Sec.~\ref{sec:GFD}.
-We establish that the Mori--Zwanzig formalism is a generalization of the Extended Dynamic Mode Decomposition (EDMD) in Sec.~\ref{sec:koopman}.
-Two novel algorithms, motivated by the Extended Dynamic Mode Decomposition \cite{williams2015data} to extract the key operators in the Mori--Zwanzig formalism by simulation data, are presented in Sec.~\ref{sec:algos}.
+We establish that the Mori--Zwanzig formalism is a generalization, in the sense that it contains the higher-order memory effect, of the Extended Dynamic Mode Decomposition (EDMD, \cite{williams2015data}) in Sec.~\ref{sec:koopman}.
+Two novel algorithms, motivated by the EDMD to extract the key operators in the Mori--Zwanzig formalism by simulation data, are presented in Sec.~\ref{sec:algos}.
 We perform numerical experiments on a Lorenz `96 model \cite{lorenz1996predictability} and present the results in Sec.~\ref{sec:experiments}.
 In Sec.~\ref{sec:errorAnalysis}, we demonstrate the advantage of the Mori--Zwanzig formalism over the conventional EDMD in predicting dynamical systems into the future.
 Finally, we provide a discussion and future outlook in Sec.~\ref{sec:discussion}.